CVS

 Not only were we informed that UX artefacts were not to be shown during review, we also learned our executives had not aligned their respective goals.

-If you’ve worked agency-side, you know that clients as difficult as CVS can be morale and team killers.
-Our team had already collectively committed hundreds of hours of work in order to arrive at the executive review, only for the work to fall flat.
-Questions swirled about potentially having to re-do UX that had been hard negotiated.
+By this point, our team had collectively committed hundreds of hours of work to arrive at the executive review, only for the work to fall flat.
+Questions swirled about potentially having to re-do UX that had been hard negotiated, a possible momentum killer.

 Nearly three weeks after the initial review, we arrived once again at executive review ready to present our work.